TGDivy/TGDivy/README.md

 ## 💬🌞

-> In the middle of chaos lies opportunity.   ~ Bruce Lee
+> If you chase two rabbits, you catch none. ~ Confucius

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )